0xAkarii/0xAkarii/README.md

 ## About Me
 - Dedicated to building a safer digital environment through ethical hacking and responsible disclosure.
-- xperienced in analyzing real-world security vulnerabilities and reproducing exploit scenarios.
+- Experienced in analyzing real-world security vulnerabilities and reproducing exploit scenarios.
 - Graduated with a **Bachelor’s degree in Computer Science (S.Kom)**, with a thesis focused on **IoT Security and Smart Home Intrusion Detection**.
 - Outside of cybersecurity, I enjoy playing **Mobile Legends**, **Valorant**, and **Genshin Impact** to unwind and stay creative.
 - Always open to learning, collaboration, and contributing to cybersecurity communities.